ms-iot/usb-camera/README.md

 1. Navigate to your git project folder using Command Prompt and run `git submodule add https://github.com/ms-iot/usb-camera`
 2. Next, run `git submodule update`
 3. Open your project solution on Visual Studio and right click on Solution -> Add -> Existing Project.
-Select UsbCamera.
+Select usb-camera -> UsbCamera -> UsbCamera.csproj.
-4. Once UsbCamera is added to the solution explorer, right click on References on your project -> Add Reference -> Projects -> Solution.
+4. Once usb-camera is added to the solution explorer, right click on References on your project -> Add Reference -> Projects -> Solution.
 Check UsbCamera and select OK.
 5. You should now be able to use UsbCamera objects in your project.

 Note: Everytime you clone your project after it's initial creation, you must run the following commands in the project's root folder: